 LOW RISK A bipartisan political appointee commission adopts state legislative and congressional districts by majority vote.
 The Commission consists of five members: four appointed by legislative leadership of each party and a chair selected by the four political appointees.
 If the political appointees cannot agree on a chair, the Montana Supreme Court chooses one.
 All commissioners must be citizens, not elected officials.
-Draft maps must be sent to the legislature for recommendations, but the approval of final plans is solely the responsibility of the independent commission.
-Maps need a simple majority of commissioners to pass, and maps drawn by the commission are not subject to gubernatorial approval. ---------- --
+Draft maps must be sent to the legislature for recommendations, but the approval of final plans is solely the responsibility of the independent commission are not subject to gubernatorial approval.
+Following the 2020 Census, Montana will gain a seat in the U.S. House of Representatives, which could lead to a larger fight over how to draw the additional congressional district.